artmg/lubuild/help/configure/network-shares-with-Samba.md

     * sharing printers - [https://github.com/artmg/MuGammaPi/wiki/Print-server]
     * sharing optical drives - WIP see below
 * please see also [https://github.com/artmg/lubuild/blob/master/help/configure/Networked-Services.md]
-    * For samba clients
     * For other Networked Services

+NB: for linux **samba clients** see towards the end of this document

 ## Introduction

 Samba is an SMB server.
 It runs a daemon listening at port 445 that uses Server Message Blocks to share files and printers across a network.
 It has also been known as CIFS, the Common Internet File System.
 Because it is the default way for Windows to share files, it is commonly used as a cross-platform solution from Linux servers (rather than just using the NFS Network File System that only Unix understands).
 See more info at [https://en.wikipedia.org/wiki/Server_Message_Block]

 This Samba config file also turns on WINS, the Windows Internet Naming Service, so that computer names are broadcast and can be used instead of IP addresses

 (_copied from [https://github.com/artmg/MuGammaPi/wiki/Shared-files]_)